edgarfinn/React-Intermediate-Reference/README.md

 ### Displaying error messages to the user:

-The ```name``` property is not just responsible for mapping the input's data to state, it can also be used to map validation error messages back to the correct input field.
+The ```name``` property in the Field component is not only responsible for mapping the input's data to state, it is also used to map validation error messages back to the correct presentational component.

 For example:
 - ```errors.title = "Title must be at least 3 characters";``` will only be mapped back to the input field with the ```title``` name property.